-We have four intensive care wards in Southampton General Hospital:
+We look after three intensive care wards in Southampton General Hospital:

 We also have two high dependency wards, for patients who are seriously ill but don't need to be in intensive care.
 These are the surgical high dependency unit, and the medical high dependency unit.

-Critical care includes several other departments who provide emergency or critical care services to other teams within the hospital, helping to look after seriously ill patients around the Trust.
-Find out more at the links below:
+Critical care includes several other departments providing emergency or critical care services around the hospital.
+Find out about the outreach team and the resuscitation team.

 Critical care is a highly specialised area of work, and our staff are trained to react quickly and use state-of-the-art equipment to care for very ill patients.

-We provide study dates, courses and individual tuition sessions for staff across UHS, to improve their skills in looking after very ill patients.
-We work to make sure that all staff across the Trust can spot and react to a deteriorating patient early.
+We also provide study days, courses and individual sessions to train clinical staff from all around the Trust in looking after very ill patients.
+We work to make sure that all staff can spot and react to a deteriorating patient early.
 This makes it more likely that the patient will make a good recovery, and help them avoid needing emergency or intensive treatment.